 Come to the exam only when you are perfectly prepared.
 Your local bookstore and library can provide study material for optimal preparation, and there are also many locations in your region where free GED preparation is available (click on a city near you in the listing above).
 You may also benefit from this website’s totally free online video lessons and practice tests.
 So prepare well, work on your testing readiness, take the exam and get your HSE diploma.

 You may contact an adult high school or another adult education center by phone or email to see if they provide career readiness support programs or see if there are any other options or education forms like online programs to get you all set fast for a great career or continue learning in college.
 With your GED, any business will be glad to use your skills and knowledge!
 Check the directory above for a GED prep location in your area.

 If you want to go for the exam, you will need to come to an official NC testing center, the GED test, HiSET, or TASC is just not available online.
 Beware though, that there are many fraudulent websites that state otherwise, but mind you, they are fraudulent and only interested in stealing your hard-earned money.
 The documents these con artists issue are worthless!

 Why Is A High School Diploma Important For My Future

 Nowadays, even most of the skilled apprenticeships call for a high school degree (or similar) and if you want to go to college, university, or technical/vocational school, you will need a high school or equivalent degree.
 Going for your HSE diploma is the first and most important step in the direction of a sunnier future.

-The objective of adult education must be to make sure that applicants will acquire the basic skills needed to access higher education and decently paying employment.
+The objective of adult education is to make sure that applicants will acquire the basic skills needed to access higher education and decently paid employment.
 The HSE program is actually a crucial bridge toward further competency training and higher education, and therefore sufficient funding remains necessary.